7 Module 6: Art in East Asia

 All three cultural regions share many common traits, though there is substantial variation locally.
 While many artists in both Korea and Japan mastered Chinese styles, there are many instances in which uniquely Korean or Japanese styles were created.
 This is especially true in ceramic and decorative art, though many instances could be cited in painting and sculpture, as well.
 Worldview beliefs, especially Buddhism and Confucianism, influenced the arts in all three cultural areas.

 Ink and oriental watercolor on paper: Landscape of Geumgang Mountains, Korea.
-(Painting by Jeong Seon [1676–1759], under Public Domain)
+(Painting by Jeong Seon [1676–1759], believed to be under public domain in the U.S.)

 Snowy night, detail of a colored engraving on wood, by a Japanese artist in 1833.
-(Engraving by Utagawa Hiroshige [1797–1858], under Public Domain)
+(Engraving by Utagawa Hiroshige [1797–1858], believed to be under public domain in the U.S.)

 Who Made the Art?